 The CD-ROM is presented in Adobe PDF format.
 Using the tools available in the free Adobe Reader software, users may do the following:

-- Search all content using Find (for keywords) and Advanced Search.
+- Search all content using Find (for keywords).

 - The latter function includes search operators Whole Words, Case-Sensitive, Bookmarks and Comments

 - Read at any magnification (designed for PCs, it may work on other Adobe Reader-compatible platforms)

 - Semi-permanently annotate text with comments, using Adobe Sticky Notes

 - Take a snapshot of selected text and illustrations.
 (Useful for making a paper record of magnified detai)